tdunlap607/docker_vs_cg/README.md

-# Comparison between updated Docker images and Chainguard Images
+# CG Images vs. Docker Images w/Updated OS Packages

 Why not use popular Docker hub images, update all the OS packages, and call it a day?